Before, During, & After Commencement

 If you are a doctoral candidate and wish to purchase your own Claremont Graduate University doctoral regalia, please contact Susan Navarro of Huntley Bookstore at (909) 607-1503.
-The deadline for placing an order to purchase regalia to be worn at the commencement 2013 ceremony is Friday, April 5, 2013 to assure delivery by May 18, 2013.
-The cost of purchasing the custom-made gown, tam, and tassel is $709.43 (price includes tax and shipping).
+The deadline for placing an order to purchase regalia to be worn at this years commencement ceremony is Monday, March 21, 2016 to assure delivery by May 13, 2016.
+The cost of purchasing the custom-made gown, tam, and tassel is $689.43 (price includes tax but not shipping).

 Pick Up Regalia at Huntley Bookstore

 ||8:30 a.m. - 5 p.m.